waku-org/specs/informational/req-res-reliability.md

 ## Suggestions

+### Node health

+As a useful metric to define and implement for determining quality of provided service by a node:
+- unhealthy - no peer connections are available regardless of protocol;
+- minimally healthy:
+  - Relay has less than 4 peers connected;
+  - Filter and LightPush has one per each peer connection available;
+- sufficiently healthy:
+  - Relay has minimum 4 peers connected;
+  - more than 1 connection in Filter and at least 2 connections available in LightPush;

 ### Peer and connection management

 Each protocols should retain a pool of reliable peers.
 In case a protocol failed to use any peer more than once - connection to it should be dropped and new peer should be added to the pool instead.